-France also posed a threat to William in their support of the exiled James II.
+The French also posed a threat to William through their support of the exiled James II.
 Victory in the conflict would, therefore, help secure his recently won throne.

 The main fighting on the Continent took place around France's borders: in the Spanish Netherlands (now Belgium and Luxembourg), the Rhineland, the Duchy of Savoy (now north-western Italy) and Catalonia.
 The French won several victories in the two latter regions, but they eventually withdrew from the Rhineland.